He paronga ma te hunga toro mai me te hunga tautawhi – Information for visitors and support people

 General Ward | 10:00am - 02:00pm 04:00pm - 08:00pm |

-Each ward has patient phones.
-If you want to phone a patient, call the health facility and ask to be transferred to the correct ward.
-Ward staff will take a portable phone to the patient if they are able to take your call.
+Te Nīkau Hospital’s medical units have patient phones.
+If you want to phone a patient, it’s best to first call the hospital and ask to be transferred to the correct hospital unit.
+Unit staff will take a portable phone to the patient if they are able to take your call.

 Please don’t put our patients at risk.
 Stay away if you have an infection, a runny noses, cold or flu-like illness.
 Please stay away from the facility for three weeks if you have been near someone with a contagious disease such as chicken pox or measles.